quantmind/ccy/README.rst

 ccy
 ===========

-Python module for currencies.
+A python module for currencies.
 The module compiles a dictionary of currency objects containing information useful in financial analysis.
 Not all currencies in the world are supported yet.
 You are welcome to join and add more.

 .. contents::